-Clydeport is not in a position to offer a fully informed response, but notes that many of the cost elements appear to have been estimated from engineering judgement rather than from firm cost evidence.
-This does not fill us with confidence that such estimates are correct or valid.
-We are also concerned that the cost savings perceived, or targeted in past charging reviews, have been wiped out by the decision to now include costs relating to masonry under bridges.
+CoalImp is not in a position to offer a fully informed response, but notes that many of the cost elements appear to have been estimated from engineering judgement rather than from firm cost evidence.
+This does not fill CoalImp with confidence that such estimates are correct or valid.
+CoalImp is also concerned that the cost savings perceived, or targeted in past charging reviews, have been wiped out by the decision to now include costs relating to masonry under bridges.